jgdigitaljedi/ez-cli/README.md

 ### Commands and Compatibility

+NOTE: The Windows commands are not yet tested.
+Also, while trying to support the possibility of running from git-bash or CMD (although I'm not sure how you would run this from CMD), this is a big difference in compatibility between the two.

+Windows Compatibility:<br>
+GB = git-bash<br>
+CMD = CMD<br>
+X = both

 |Command     |Linux | MacOS | Windows | Description                               |
 |------------|------|-------|---------|-------------------------------------------|
 |calendar    |  X   |   X   |         | Prints calendar to console.               |